Learning why is it important to set fitness goals can make or break your transformation. Why you may ask?

 That’s why you need to frame your goals differently, build habits that support your goals, and understand that your actions will triumph over your emotions.

-If you are ready to truly change your life, not only in the short term, but more importantly for the rest of your life, learn how to set fitness goals with these tips.
+If you are ready to truly change your life, not only in the short term, but more importantly for the rest of your life, learn why it's important to set fitness goals and how to make ones that last.

 We have big goals and dreams for our life.